dbrumley/fuzz-init/README.md

-# mayhem-init
+# fuzz-init

-The easiest way to get started integrating fuzzing into your app is by using `mayhem-init`.
+The easiest way to get started integrating fuzzing into your app is by using `fuzz-init`.
 This CLI tool enables you to quickly start building the proper scaffolding and new fuzz harness, with everything set up for you to run in Mayhem.
 You can also create a new skeleton template for a new app that includes fuzzing and follows best practices.